KyleMa000/ds-301-project/README.md

 | 0.90    | 0.028 |
 | 0.95    | 0.001 |

+Observation:
+ResNet50 has a slightly better mAP than MobilNetV3.
+However, it is 3x slower than MobilNetV3 during inference.
+Since there is not a marginal difference of the mAP between `MobilNetV3` and `ResNet50`, we prefer `MobilNetV3`.
 ## Webapp
 check `./webapp` for the documentation of web app.